wassimoo/nestjs-rabbitmq-graphql-boilerplate/README.md

-# NestJS RabbitQ GraphQL Starter
+# NestJS RabbitQ GraphQL Boilerplate
 A quick starter template for NestJS, RabbitMQ, and GraphQL lovers with support for container native development.

 ## Usage